0xsequence/sequence-cli/README.md

     - `create-server-side-transactions`: Create a server that has the ability to mint collectibles based on parameters
     - `create-kit-embedded-wallet-nextjs-starter`: Clone a starter boilerplate for Sequence Embedded Wallet integrated with Sequence Kit and Next.js
     - `create-embedded-wallet-verify-session-starter`: Clone a starter boilerplate for Sequence Embedded Wallet verification from a server-side application
+    - `create-universal-wallet-starter`: Clone a boilerplate for Sequence Universal Wallet starter
     - `create-primary-drop-sale-starter`: Clone a starter boilerplate for Primary Sales, integrated with Sequence Kit and Embedded Wallet, using React.

 ## Usage